I tried to use Workspace Studio and GAS to automatically aggregate Meet minutes, convert them to Markdown, and make them usable locally

 }

-In gas-gdocs-to-markdown.js, loading configurations, Markdown conversion, and file routing are combined into a single script.
+In gas-gdocs-to-markdown.js, I combine configuration loading, Markdown conversion, and file routing into a single script.

 getConfig_() loads all settings from script properties.
-ROUTING_RULES is in the format keyword:folder_name separated by commas, determining the output subfolder based on keywords in the filename.
-Files that don't match any keywords are routed to the others folder.
+ROUTING_RULES is in a comma-separated keyword:folder_name format, determining the output subfolder based on keywords in the filename.
+Files that don't match any keyword are routed to the others folder.

-exportAsMarkdown_() exports Google Docs to text/markdown format using Drive API v3's REST endpoint.
-It obtains an OAuth token with ScriptApp.getOAuthToken() and calls the API with UrlFetchApp.fetch().
+exportAsMarkdown_() exports Google Docs to text/markdown format using the Drive API v3 REST endpoint.
+It gets an OAuth token with ScriptApp.getOAuthToken() and calls the API with UrlFetchApp.fetch().
 The response is converted to a string with getContentText("UTF-8").

 https://developers.google.com/workspace/drive/api/reference/rest/v3/files/export

 processFile_() is the processing unit for a single file.
-It handles the flow of MD conversion → saving to the routing subfolder → moving the original Docs to trash.
+It handles the flow of MD conversion → saving to the routing subfolder → moving the original Doc to trash.

-There are two main functions: exportChanged and exportAll. exportChanged is a differential export targeting only Docs updated since the last execution time (last_run_at), called from a regular trigger. exportAll targets all files for initial execution.
+There are two main functions: exportChanged and exportAll. exportChanged is a differential export that only targets Docs updated since the last execution time (last_run_at) and is called from the time trigger. exportAll targets all files for the initial run.

 Deployment

 Create a monitoring folder (meeting_notes_docs) and an output folder (meeting_notes_md) in My Drive.
-Copy the folder ID from the URL of each folder.
+Copy the folder ID from each folder's URL.

 1. Open GAS (https://script.google.com)